-£231.40 in June 2021 - you'll receive this payment if you were receiving Carer's Allowance on 12 April (the qualifying date). £231.40 in December 2021 - you'll receive this payment if you were receiving Carer's Allowance on 11 October (the qualifying date).

-The exact payment dates will be confirmed later this year and will be available on our Carers Scotland website.
+- £237.90 in June 2022 you'll receive this payment if you were receiving Carer's Allowance on 11 April (the qualifying date). - £237.90 in December 2022 you'll receive this payment if you were receiving Carer's Allowance on 10 October (the qualifying date). ➤ The exact payment dates will be confirmed later this year and will be available on our Carers Scotland website.
 If you're due to get a payment, you'll receive a letter from Social Security Scotland before the payment is made.
 You must get Carer's Allowance to be eligible for Carer's Allowance Supplement.
 You will not get Carer's Allowance Supplement if you have an underlying entitlement to Carer's Allowance.
 Carer's Allowance Supplement will not affect your other benefits or tax credits.
 You do not need to tell the Department of Work and Pensions (DWP) or your council about this payment.
 Like Carer's Allowance, Carer's Allowance Supplement is taxable.
-If you're aged 16-18 and don't qualify for either, you could see if you qualify for a Young Carer Grant: see carersuk.org/Scotland/help-and-advice/social-security/youngcarers-grant

-Who can claim Carer's Allowance?
+If you're aged 16-18 and don't qualify for either, you could see if you qualify for a Young Carer Grant: see carers-grant Who can claim Carer's Allowance?

 Not every carer can get Carer's Allowance.
-You may be eligible if you meet all the following conditions:

-- you look after someone who gets a qualifying disability benefit - > you look after that person for at least 35 hours a week - you are aged 16 or over - you are not in full-time education - you don't earn over £128 a week (after deductions) - you satisfy UK residence and presence conditions.
+You may be eligible if you meet all the following conditions: - you look after someone who gets a qualifying disability benefit - you look after that person for at least 35 hours a week - you are aged 16 or over - you are not in full-time education - you don't earn over £132 a week (after deductions) - you satisfy UK residence and presence conditions.

-These conditions are explained in more detail in the following pages:

-You look after someone who gets a qualifying disability benefit

-- This means the person you are looking after has to be receiving: - the middle or the higher rate of the care component of Disability Living Allowance (DLA) or

-- either rate of the daily living component of Personal Independence Payment (PIP) or - either rate of Attendance Allowance or Constant Attendance Allowance (of £73.20 per week or more) paid with the Industrial Injuries or War Pensions schemes or - Armed Forces Independence Payment.
+These conditions are explained in more detail in the following pages: You look after someone who gets a qualifying disability benefit This means the person you are looking after has to be receiving one of the following: - the middle or the higher rate of the care component of Disability Living Allowance (DLA) - either rate of the daily living component of Personal Independence Payment (PIP) - the middle or highest rate of Child Disability Payment - either rate of Attendance Allowance - Constant Attendance Allowance (of £75.50 per week or more) paid with the Industrial Injuries or War Pensions schemes or - Armed Forces Independence Payment.

 Note: If the person you are looking after does not get one of these benefits, they may be able to make a claim for one.
 If they are aged under 16, they could claim DLA; if they are aged 16 to State Pension age, they could claim PIP; or if they are aged State Pension age or over, they could claim Attendance Allowance.
-For more information on these benefits visit carersuk.org/benefits

-You look after that person for at least 35 hours a week

-The 35 hours can include:
+For more information on these benefits, visit carersuk.org/benefits You look after that person for at least 35 hours a week The 35 hours can include: